Who we are

 Growing up spending summers on the family farm in Ashe County, North Carolina fostered Palmer’s love for nature.
 She first joined the Piedmont Land Conservancy in 1996 as the Program Manager, and has held various positions since then, including Executive Director, Board Member, and now, as a part-time Conservation Planner.
 Palmer has a B.A. in Comparative Politics from Wesleyan University (CT) and a Masters of Regional Planning from UNC-CH.
 Palmer and her husband have three children and she enjoys hiking, gardening, volunteering in schools, serving as a Girl Scout leader, and spending time on their Ashe County farm, which is forever protected by a conservation easement.

-Growing up, Mindy spent every possible moment outside, whether it was gardening with her grandmother and great-grandmother, riding bikes, or exploring the outdoors with her friends.
-A Guilford College alumna with a B.A. in both Life Sciences and Environmental Studies (and additional degrees in horticulture and marketing), Mindy’s varied background lends itself nicely to her role as PLC’s Land Protection Specialist, GIS data and maps coordinator, and manager of the Emily Allen Wildflower Preserve.
-Outside of work, Mindy’s favorite pastimes are spending time with family and friends, bicycling, kayaking, hiking, camping, gardening, and various art projects.
+Growing up, Mindy spent every possible moment outside, whether it was gardening and birding with her grandmother and great-grandmother, riding bikes, or exploring the outdoors with her friends.
+A Guilford College graduate with a B.A. in both Life Sciences and Environmental Studies, and additional previous degrees in horticulture and marketing, Mindy’s varied background has lent itself nicely to the various roles she has filled with PLC, beginning as Land Protection and Outreach Specialist, GIS Data and Maps Coordinator, and serving as the Garden Manager of the Emily Allen Wildflower Preserve.
+She currently is the Director of Stewardship and will be visiting PLC protected properties and the landowners.
+Outside of work, Mindy enjoys spending time with family and friends, kayaking, hiking, camping, cycling (both bicycles and motorcycles), gardening, and various art projects.

 Piedmont Land Conservancy is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or status as a protected veteran.